 What Is Bubble Sort?

-The name “bubble sort” refers to the way in which larger elements “bubble” to the top or the end of the array as they are repeatedly compared and swapped with smaller elements.
-By the end of the sorting process, the array will be fully sorted in ascending order.
+The name “bubble sort” refers to the way in which larger elements “bubble” to the top or the end of the array, as they are repeatedly compared and swapped with smaller elements when sorted in ascending order.
+By the end of an ascending sorting process, the array will be fully sorted from smallest to largest elements.

 Bubble Sort Time and Space Complexity